AlexIoannides/alexioannides/content/machine-learning-engineering/k8s-ml-ops.md

 kubectl config get-contexts
 ```

-## Using YAML Files to Define and Deploy our ML Model Scoring Service
+## Using YAML Files to Define and Deploy the ML Model Scoring Service

 Up to this point we have been using Kubectl commands to define and deploy a basic version of our ML model scoring service.
 This is fine for demonstrative purposes, but quickly becomes limiting, as well as unmanageable.
 In practice, the standard way of defining entire Kubernetes deployments is with YAML files,  posted to the Kubernetes API.
 The `py-flask-ml-score.yaml` file in the `py-flask-ml-score-api` directory is an example of how our ML model scoring service can be defined in a single YAML file.
 This can now be deployed using a single command,